kidtzz/mypagev4/content/posts/oracle-odg-siha/index.md

 A comprehensive guide for installing and configuring **Oracle Data Guard** in an **Oracle Single Instance High Availability (SIHA)** environment.

 This document covers all key stages, including **prerequisites**, **Data Guard parameter configuration**, **network listener setup**, **standby instance creation**, and **replication/synchronization verification** between databases.

+In addition, the guide includes the proper handling of **Transparent Data Encryption (TDE)** in a Data Guard setup, covering keystore preparation, wallet transfer, wallet opening on the standby, and enabling autologin to ensure encrypted datafiles can be restored and applied seamlessly.

 Main reference: *Doc ID 2283978.1 — Setup Oracle Data Guard in RAC*.

 ---